How To Add Charm To An Antique Oak Bookcase

 Prepping the bookcase for paint

-Judging by the watermarks, not only did a plant sit on top for some time, so did coffee mugs (and a cigarette) probably from many conversations that took place around this bookcase over the years.
+Judging by the watermarks, not only did a plant sit on top for some time, but so did coffee mugs and a cigarette.
+I would imagine many conversations took place around this bookcase over the years.

 Unfortunately, the stains didn't disappear after the first coat of paint so I brushed a stain blocker/sealer that I had on hand before applying the second coat.